J24-E03/W01-D02-Linux-Basics/03 - Fundamentals-navigating-readingfiles/README.md

 * What is the current directory shortcut?
 Write your answer below.

 **Bonus**
-* Open the current directory in the terminal using the current directory shortcut.
+* Show the contents of the current directory in the terminal using the current directory shortcut.